Arguably the Best Career Guidance of All Time: My Favorite Talk and Video by Steve Jobs

 I can’t believe I get to call this work.
 I’m so incredibly grateful for what Live Your Legend has become for all of us.

-It’s one of the most influential talks I’ve ever seen, and I’d probably call it the best career talk of all time.
+It’s one of the most influential videos I’ve ever seen, and I’d probably call it the best career talk of all time.

 One of my favorite quotes…